without Internet Explorer,

 I think that the most Ghoul fans will like or at the very least appreciate the change in sound for this great band.
 The band went from being a no-nonsense pure death metal band, to this morbid comedy group.
 This concept worked for me, but I doubt that it did the same for others.
 This issue of changing your band’s sound and image has worked for some (Death) but completely backfired for others (Metallica).
 The record even features a didgeridoo player and an organist, Baron Samedi and “Mr. Fang.”
 This band’s taste is eclectic, and it’s obvious.
 And speaking of change, check out the album art of “Splatterthrash.”
 It’s too much to handle at first due to its over the top cartoon-like look, littered with speech bubbles and all sort of morbid debauchery.
 It features all of the members of the band (including Cremator playing an upright bass), Killbot, Gore Bore, and a pack of ravenous characters who entertain the eye.

-Razorback Records hit this one out of the park for me and other metalheads, and I can’t wait to hear what comes after “Hang Ten.”
+Razorback Records hit this one out of the park for me and other metalheads, and I can’t wait to hear what Ghoul has in store for us metalheads after “Hang Ten.”

 A haunting guitar only intro opens up Ghoul's 2006 album Splatter Thrash's first song, Into The Catacombs, creating an atmosphere that leaves the listener completely unprepared for what comes next.
 A crushing rhythm riff and a bezerk lead solo, before it slows down once again.
 Yes, sir, this album is one hell of a twisted roller coaster ride through the mind of the insane, in one of the finest 42 minutes you will find anywhere in metal.